dbos-inc/dbos-docs/docs/cloud-tutorials/byod-management.md

 ```
 wal_level = logical
-max_replication_slots = 10 # Configure as needed (minimum three per DBOS application)
+max_replication_slots = 10 # At least three open replication slots per DBOS application
 ```
     </TabItem>
 </Tabs>

 You need to restart your database after changing these parameters for the changes to take effect.

-For DBOS Cloud to automatically capture changes and enable time travel, you must give the `dbosadmin` permission to manage replication slots and subscriptions:
+For DBOS Cloud to automatically capture changes and enable time travel, you must grant the `dbosadmin` role permissions to manage replication slots and subscriptions:

 <Tabs groupId="rds-or-postgres">
   <TabItem value="rds" label="AWS RDS">